stewy33/Learning-to-Optimize/README.md

 # Learning-to-Optimize 📈
 A (mostly faithful) implementation of the 2016 paper [Learning to Optimize](https://arxiv.org/abs/1606.01885).
-You can find a more causal explanation in [this blog post](https://bair.berkeley.edu/blog/2017/09/12/learning-to-optimize-with-rl/).
+You can find a more casual explanation in [this blog post](https://bair.berkeley.edu/blog/2017/09/12/learning-to-optimize-with-rl/).

 The main idea behind the paper is simple: instead of using handcrafted optimization algorithms, why not learn them?
 The paper presents a framework for learning optimization algorithms for machine learning objectives.
 They cast this as a reinforcement learning problem, where the algorithm is the policy, and the reward is the negative objective function.
 Check out the blog post or paper for more details.